DETAILED ACTION

 Accordingly, these additional elements do not integrate the abstract idea into a practical application because they do not impose any meaningful limits on practicing the abstract idea.
 Thus, the claim is directed to an abstract idea.

 At step 2B, the claim does not include additional elements that are sufficient to amount to significantly more than the judicial exception.
-As previously discussed with respect to the integration of the abstract idea into a practical application, the addition of the elements of “the smart gateway comprises a processor; a memory, wherein the memory is communicatively connected to the processor”; and “wherein the memory stores at least one instruction, and the at least one instruction, when executed by the processor, is configured for implementing operations for controlling a smart device” amount to no more than mere instructions to apply the exception using generic computer components.
+As previously discussed with respect to the integration of the abstract idea into a practical application, the additional elements of “the smart gateway comprises a processor; a memory, wherein the memory is communicatively connected to the processor”; and “wherein the memory stores at least one instruction, and the at least one instruction, when executed by the processor, is configured for implementing operations for controlling a smart device” amount to no more than mere instructions to apply the exception using generic computer components.
 Mere instructions to apply an exception using generic computer components cannot provide an inventive concept.
 See MPEP 2106.05(d)(II), “Courts have held computer‐implemented processes not to be significantly more than an abstract idea (and thus ineligible) where the claim as a whole amounts to nothing more than generic computer functions merely used to implement an abstract idea, such as an idea that could be done by a human analog (i.e., by hand or by merely thinking).”

 Considering the additional elements individually and in combination and the claim as a whole, the additional elements do not provide significantly more than the abstract idea.
 The claim is not patent eligible.